Carnival Ride Insurance Program

 The act certifies and regulates the carnival ride industry in New Mexico.
 The mission of the act is to ensure the health and safety of all citizens who ride carnival rides.
 All rides, inclusive of mechanical rides, aquatic devices, bungee jumping, etc., and all inflatables by rule and regulations, must be certified by a National Association of Amusement Ride Safety Officials (NAARSO) inspector.
 All documentation must be completed and turned in annually to Carnival Ride Insurance Program personnel, who certify each and every ride annually.

-There are rides that are excluded by the act, such as “kiddie” rides designed for children 12 and younger, and include merry-go-rounds.
-An operator can have up to 6 kiddie rides before having to be certified by the act.
+There are rides that are excluded by the act, such as rides designed for children 12 and younger, including merry-go-rounds.
+An operator can have up to six of these rides before having to be certified by the act.
 Other types of rides not included in the act are playground equipment, coin-operated devices, or small promotional events.

 Rides that must be certified are required to carry at least $1,000,000 of insurance per occurrence and at least $3,000,000 per aggregate against liability for injury to persons arising out of the operation of the carnival ride.
 No carnival ride can be operated before being certified by Carnival Ride Insurance Program personnel.